juicedata/juicefs-csi-driver/docs/en/getting_started.md

 ## Helm

 In comparison to kubectl, Helm allows you to manage CSI Driver resources as a whole, and also makes it easier to modify configurations, or enable advanced features.
-Overall, Helm is recommended over kubectl.
+Overall, Helm is recommended over kubectl, but if you are not familiar with Helm, and are simply trying to evaluate CSI Driver, it's OK to [install using kubectl](#kubectl).

 Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.